 - Backups: Chaz Green, Don Barclay, Quinn Bailey

-- Preseason Cuts: Ryan Crozier, Austin Schlottmann, Adam Bisnowaty, Jake Rodgers, John Leglue, Elijah Wilkinson, Nico Falah
+- Preseason Cuts: Ryan Crozier, Austin Schlottmann, Adam Bisnowaty, Jake Rodgers, Elijah Wilkinson, Nico Falah

-The offensive line has been a struggle the past few seasons but have some bright spots in Bolles, Leary, and newly acquired James.
+The offensive line has been a struggle the past few seasons but has some bright spots in Bolles, Leary, and newly acquired James.

-The starters look to be solid for the 2019 but the backups could be concerning as their is not a lot of notable depth players here.
+The starters look to be solid for 2019 but the backups could be concerning as there is not a lot of notable depth players here.